 Algonquin Portage can help with your shuttle

-Best “one way” trip across the Park
+Best “One-way” trip across the Park

-Kawawaymog (Round) to Kiosk
+Kawawaymog (Round) Lake to Kiosk

-Voyageur Quest, have both a guided “one way ” trip and outfitted option with a shuttle
+Voyageur Quest, has both a guided “One-way ” 5-day trip and a do-it-yourself outfitted option with a shuttle.

 Best North to South trip

-Brent to Canoe – heart of Algonquin
+Brent to Canoe – in the heart of Algonquin

 Best Highway 60 corridor route